awsdocs/aws-kms-developer-guide/doc_source/programming-grants.md

 //
 // Replace the following fictitious CMK ARN with a valid CMK ID or ARN
 $keyId = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab';

+// Replace the following fictitious grant ID with a valid one
 $grantId = "grant1";

 $result = $KmsClient->revokeGrant([